On this page

 The two main types of CLL are:

-• T-cell prolymphocytic leukemia: Affects T cells and makes up a small percentage of CLL cases
+• T-cell prolymphocytic leukemia: Affects T cells and makes up a small percentage of CLL cases; large granular lymphocytic leukemia (LGLL) is a type of T-cell chronic lymphocytic leukemia.

 Diagnosing chronic lymphocytic leukemia